nenadmarkus/pico/gen/sample/INSTRUCTIONS.md

 * Prepare positive training samples: `python genki.py path/to/genki > trdata`
 * Prepare background images: `python background.py path/to/background >> trdata`

+(Important: both scripts are written in Python 3!)

 The file `trdata` can now be processed with `picolrn`.

 ## 4. Start the training process